 ICIC identifies fast-growing inner city companies and prepares them to meet with capital providers.
 ICIC organizes the Inner City Capital Connections seminars and conference, and Bank of America shares the opportunity with internal and external customers.
 Events have been held in New York, Chicago, Atlanta, Cleveland, Los Angeles and Detroit.

 Sharing the opportunity helps the Bank's Capital Access unit enhance relationships as well as its own deal flow.

 Results for Inner City Companies:

-Inner companies have raised $406 million in capital from these events.
+Inner companies have raised over $1 billion in capital from these events.
 Nearly 30% attract equity financing and over half receive debt capital.
 The others profit from the training, with over 90% going on to close on financing within two years.

 Case History Quotes:

 “It’s easy to say inner city businesses need capital.
 But pragmatically, you have to organize a group of businesses, train them and get them ready to meet with capital providers.”

 "We invite the public pension funds that we’re managing money for, and we bring some of our commercial lenders so they can see the opportunity.”